mawburn/cardrpg/src/site/notes/Home.md

 Gear will also play an important part in the game.

-I have not decided on a solid setting yet, which means I'm not sure if Modern or SciFi weaponry will be allowed, but I'm leaning on no. Magitech only.
+I have not decided on a solid setting yet, which means I'm not sure if Modern or SciFi weaponry will be allowed, but I'm leaning on no. Magitech only probably.